 Where To See Murano Glass Blowing?
-We will give you the best family-owned real factory where you can see the real glass-making, not a tourist show.
+We’ll tell you how to find the best family-owned real Murano Glass factory where you can see the real glass-making, not a tourist show.
 If you get trapped into the tourist pitch, you will see a very basic short demonstration by someone who barely knows the craft, and will be quickly ushered into the retail area and encouraged to shop and overspend.
 To avoid this experience, we recommend a place where you can see the authentic glass-blowing process on Murano without any sales pitch.

 - How to avoid a tourist trap While there are many factories and workshops on Murano, there are also many that pretend to be factories, when in reality, they are merely showrooms.
 In order to get the best glass-making demonstration experience, a tourist must be careful and not get pulled into showrooms and retail stores pretending to be factories.
 Most places that offer demonstrations on Murano are just such retail locations.
 They often claim to be the only place where you can see a real Murano Glass demonstration and the items they sell are overpriced and often not authentic Murano Glass.

-We also strongly recommend to steer clear of hotel-sponsored trips to see Murano glass-making.
-And do not engage with people strategically standing near vaporetto stops with signs on seeing Murano glass-making.
+We also strongly recommend that you steer clear of hotel-sponsored trips to see Murano glass-making.
+And do not engage with people strategically standing near Vaporetto stops with signs on seeing Murano glass-making.

 A typical factory has several furnaces where the artisans repeatedly heat up the glass mass to make it malleable.
 Once heated up, the master takes the glass blob on a metal rod to the special bench, where they work on the hot glass blob, while constantly turning the rod to make sure the shape stays and the glass doesn’t fall onto one side.
 The masters use very basic tools and instruments to cut and shape the glass, and it’s their precision, experience, talent, and fantasy that make their creations unique art glass pieces renown throughout the world.